Detection and Feature Selection in Sparse Mixture Models: Unknown covariance matrix

 \section{Unknown covariance matrix}

-We distinguish between the symmetric case where $\nu = 1/2$, and the asymmetric case where $\nu \ne 1/2$.
+We distinguish between the symmetric case ($\nu = 1/2$) and the asymmetric case ($\nu \ne 1/2$).
 In terms of methodology, skewness and kurtosis tests have played a major role in testing for multivariate normality, at least since the seminal work of \cite{MR0397994}.
 Some of these tests are based on estimating the covariance matrix, and therefore are not applicable in high-dimensional settings where $p > n$, at least not without additional assumptions on the covariance matrix.
 More malleable approaches are projection tests such as those proposed by \cite{malkovich1973tests}.
-We study such tests and design new variants to palliate some deficiencies.
+We adapt such tests to the sparse setting considered here, and also design new variants to palliate some deficiencies.